-Our Charter provides that our Board shall be separated into three classes designated as Class I, Class II and Class III, that each class shall consist, as nearly as possible, of one third of the total number of such directors and that each class shall serve for staggered terms of three (3) years as follows: Class I directors whose terms expire in 2025; Class II directors whose terms expire in 2023; and Class III directors whose terms expire in 2024.
+Our Charter provides that our Board is separated into three classes designated as Class I, Class II and Class III, that each class consists, as nearly as possible, of one third of the total number of such directors and that each class serves for staggered terms of three years as follows: Class I directors whose terms expire in 2025; Class II directors whose terms expire in 2026; and Class III directors whose terms expire in 2024.
 The exact number of directors shall be fixed from time to time by the action of a majority of the entire Board, provided that no decrease in the number of directors shall shorten the term of any incumbent director.
 There is no cumulative voting with respect to the election of directors, with the result that the holders of more than 50% of the shares voted for the election of directors can elect all of the directors.
-Three (3) directors are being elected to Class II at the Meeting to serve for a three-year term expiring at our 2026 Annual Meeting.
+Three directors are being elected to Class III at the Meeting to serve for a three-year term expiring at our 2027 Annual Meeting.